MicrosoftDocs/mixed-reality/mixed-reality-docs/develop/unity/tutorials/mr-learning-sharing-01.md

 ---
 title: Multi-user capabilities tutorials - 1.
 Introduction
-description: Complete this course to learn how to implement multi-user shared experiences within a HoloLens 2 application.
+description: Complete this course to learn how to implement multi-user shared experiences in a HoloLens 2 application.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 07/01/2020